ab-mtz/Finance/README.md

 In this project, I developed a comprehensive stock trading web application that allows users to register, log in, buy and sell stocks, view their portfolio, transaction history, and even incorporate personalized features.
 The main aim was to create a user-friendly interface that enables users to seamlessly interact with stock data and make transactions while incorporating essential security measures.

+This project allowed me to create a functional and feature-rich stock trading web application.
+Through the process, I gained valuable insights into web development, database management, security, and user interface design, which are essential skills in modern software development.

+Project tasks description:

 -Register and Login:
 I implemented the registration process that requires users to provide a unique username and password.
 The password is securely hashed using the generate_password_hash function to enhance security.
 In case of errors, the application renders appropriate apologies, ensuring smooth user interaction.